Cherryland, California: Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Cherryland has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

+Cherryland first appeared as an unincorporated community in the 1970 U.S. census; and as a census-designated place in the 1980 United States census.